Cinema of Spain: Modern era

-With the end of dictatorship in the mid 1970s, censorship was greatly loosened and cultural works were permitted in other languages spoken in Spain besides Spanish, resulting in the founding of the Centro Galego de Artes da Imaxe or the Institut del Cinema Català, among others.
-Also with the end of censorship and repression, a commercial cinema –of low quality and minimal cost– with a high erotic content and gratuitous nudity –mostly feminine– appeared, which was called cine de destape and which lasted until the early 1980s.
+With the end of dictatorship in the mid-1970s, censorship greatly loosened and cultural works were permitted in other languages spoken in Spain besides Spanish, resulting in the founding of the Centro Galego de Artes da Imaxe or the Institut del Cinema Català, among others.
+Also with the end of censorship and repression came a commercial cinema—of low quality and minimal cost—with high erotic content and gratuitous nudity—mostly feminine, which was called cine de destape and lasted until the early 1980s.

 Shooting of Alatriste (Agustín Díaz Yanes, 2005) in Cádiz.
-At the time of its release, Alatriste became the most expensive Spanish film ever.
+At the time of its release, Alatriste was the most expensive Spanish film ever.

-In the context of the Transition, the so-called cine quinqui –of which Eloy de la Iglesia and José Antonio de la Loma were prominent representatives–, particularly popular from 1977 to 1987, approached taboo issues from a sensationalist angle, criminalizing the lumpenproletariat.
-These films (whose lead performers sometimes were delinquent themselves) also ended up contributing to the promotion of an imaginary of symbolic violence associated to the naturalization of the punitive and non-rehabilitating function of the prison system.
+In the context of the Spanish Transition, the so-called cine quinqui—whose prominent exponents include Eloy de la Iglesia and José Antonio de la Loma—was particularly popular from 1977 to 1987, and approached taboo issues from a sensationalist angle, criminalizing the lumpenproletariat.
+These films (whose lead performers sometimes were delinquent themselves) also contributed to the promotion of a symbolic violence associated with the naturalization of the punitive and non-rehabilitating function of the prison system.
 In the view of Germán Labrador Méndez, many of the quinqui films underpinned a true allegory of the Transition, conveying "the mythical domestication of the non-consensual socio-political forces embodied by the quinquis, as children of the working class and, above all, as young people".

-During the democracy, a whole new series of directors base their films either on controversial topics or on revising the country's history.
-Jaime Chávarri, Víctor Erice, José Luis Garci, Manuel Gutiérrez Aragón, Eloy de la Iglesia, Pilar Miró and Pedro Olea were some of these who directed great films.
-Montxo Armendáriz or Juanma Bajo Ulloa's "new Basque cinema" has also been outstanding; another prominent Basque director is Julio Médem.
+During the democracy, a new series of directors based their films on controversial topics or on revising the country's history.
+Jaime Chávarri, Víctor Erice, José Luis Garci, Manuel Gutiérrez Aragón, Eloy de la Iglesia, Pilar Miró, and Pedro Olea were some of these.
+Montxo Armendáriz or Juanma Bajo Ulloa's "new Basque cinema" also arose; another prominent Basque director is Julio Médem.

-The Spanish cinema, however, depends on the great hits of the so-called comedia madrileña by Fernando Colomo or Fernando Trueba, the sophisticated melodramas by Pedro Almodóvar, Alex de la Iglesia and Santiago Segura's black humour or Alejandro Amenábar's works, in such a manner that, according to producer José Antonio Félez, "fifty per cent of total box office revenues comes from five titles, and between eight and ten films give eighty per cent of the total" during the year 2004.
+But the Spanish cinema depends on the great hits of the so-called comedia madrileña of Fernando Colomo or Fernando Trueba, the sophisticated melodramas of Almodóvar, Alex de la Iglesia and Santiago Segura's black humor and Alejandro Amenábar's work, such that, according to producer José Antonio Félez, "fifty per cent of total box office revenues comes from five titles, and between eight and ten films give eighty per cent of the total" in 2004.

-Foreign films often dominate box offices in Spain, with average monthly receipts of €35–50 million, making Spain the tenth largest country in the world for international theatrical release, with a total gross of USD 193,304,925 in 2020, thus giving Spain a worldwide market share of 1.8%.
+Foreign films often dominate box offices in Spain, with average monthly receipts of €35–50 million, making Spain the tenth-largest country in the world for international theatrical release, with a total gross of USD 193,304,925 in 2020, giving Spain a worldwide market share of 1.8%.